Ionike/computer-graphics-exam/README.md

 # computer-graphics-exam
 backup
-weiler is actually midpoint ellipse scan.
+the weiler project is midpoint ellipse scan